Pankajtanwarbanna/boeing-flight-detector/README.md

 A browser extension that spots Boeing aircraft on flight booking sites and slaps a big red warning on them.

-> My heart go out to the victims of Air India flight 171. ❤️
+> My heart goes out to the victims of Air India flight 171. ❤️

 ![Boeing Flight Detector Demo Image](./images/demo.png)